 The monument is a breathtaking collection of river canyons, fossils and petroglyphs.
 Inside the Quarry Exhibit Hall, see more than 1,500 dinosaur fossils on a cliff wall and touch fossils from 149 million years ago.

-The Green River and Yampa River converge in the middle of Dinosaur National Monument, and the canyons are a sight to see, especially by river raft.
+The Green River and Yampa River confluence in the middle of Dinosaur National Monument, and the canyons are a sight to see by river raft or in your vehicle.

-“It’s absolutely gorgeous,” says Tom Kleinschnitz who co-owns Adventure Bound River Expeditions that runs river trips on the Green and Yampa rivers.
-“Its views match or are better than the overlooks at some places in the Grand Canyon.”
+“It’s absolutely gorgeous,” says Tom Kleinschnitz who serves as Moffat County tourism director.
+“The views along the Yampa and Green River corridors and on the Yampa Bench Road in Dinosaur National Monument match or are better than the overlooks at some places in the Grand Canyon.”

 On the monument's eastern edge is Deerlodge Park where visitors can see hundreds of elk year-round.